PROGRAMME

 Songs of Franz Schubert u. a.

-Following the two concerts “The blind spot” as part of the Schwetzinger Festspiele 2025, Julian Prégardien's exploration with “Goethe and the women” enters the third round.
-After all, Goethe's long and passionate life provides plenty of material for further programmes that lift the curtain and look behind the “blind spot” of history and provide a glimpse of important women in Goethe's life and work.
+Following the two concerts that took place under the title ‘The blind spot’ as part of the Schwetzingen Festival 2025, Julian Prégardien's exploration of the theme of ‘Goethe and women’ continues.
+After all, Goethe's long and passionate life provides plenty of material for further programmes that look behind the ‘blind spot’ of history and provide a glimpse of important women in Goethe's life and work.

 Weißer Saal, Neues Schloss